Eyshaamo/hello-world/README.md

 # hello-world
 Just another respiratory
 Hi All
-Eyshaamo here,i would like to understand and become proficient in web development starting with front end dev
+Eyshaamo here,i would like to learn and become proficient in web development starting with front end dev